Missing large

 Depends . . .

-7. almost 12 years ago on Calvin and Hobbes
+7. over 12 years ago on Calvin and Hobbes

 Many years ago, on a commercial flight from NY to LA (Ontario), we were ahead of schedule, and the pilot announced that we were flying over his home country, the Arizona desert.
 He moved back and forth over the area, pointing out the sights to the people on either side of the plane, then said that he would fly us over the Grand Canyon, which he did, much to the delight of most of us . . .
 My guess is this was his last flight.

-8. about 12 years ago on Calvin and Hobbes
+8. over 12 years ago on Calvin and Hobbes

 Of course God and Satan exist, but only in as much as anyone of us sees them.
 They are not so much physical entities as they are concepts, concepts whose personification was meant to make them more believable to people.
 It is hard to imagine that all the universe would exist without being created, of that there seems to be a constant flux between good and evil without thinking someone must be in control of them.
 I have very different concepts of God and Satan; they are part of my world but as a scientific explanation for everything, not some mysterious beings.

-9. about 12 years ago on Calvin and Hobbes
+9. over 12 years ago on Calvin and Hobbes

 @orinocowomble – Lazy fat Womble always trying to catch an extra forty winks or an extra portion of pudding.
 Orinoco wears a floppy red hat and scarf.

-10. about 12 years ago on Mike Luckovich
+10. almost 13 years ago on Mike Luckovich

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech . . . " etc. It could be construed that this means the church can impel its members to follow its rules, more as a master than a shepherd, but to be fair in a non-religious sense all of the “sheep” have the right to eat whatever forage they can find, even if it’s not the “right stuff”.
 The “shepherd” can lead the flock to what he thinks is the right stuff, but he cannot deter them from gleaning that which they prefer as they go.